xuejinli/kc-seatunel/README.md

 ### 6. Is there a community or support channel?

-Join our Slack community for support and discussions: [SeaTunnel Slack](https://s.apache.org/seatunnel-slack). more information, please refer to [FAQ](https://seatunnel.apache.org/docs/faq).
+Join our Slack community for support and discussions: [SeaTunnel Slack](https://s.apache.org/seatunnel-slack).
+More information, please refer to [FAQ](https://seatunnel.apache.org/docs/faq).